Webhook Relay is an API driven, secure tunneling solution that provides:

 - Single received webhook can be forwarded to multiple destinations.

-- You can use Functions to filter and modify requests/responses.
+- You can use Functions to execute custom code when a webhook is received, for example to filter or modify requests.

 - Your requirement is primarily “fire and forget“.

-- You need to forward webhooks to internal destinations (quick start here).
+- You need to forward webhooks to internal destinations (quick start).

-- You need to forward a single webhook to multiple destinations (fan-out).
+- You need to forward a single webhook to multiple destinations (quick start).

-- You need to transform webhook, for example Docker push webhook into a Slack message.
+- You need to transform webhook, for example Docker push webhook into a Slack message (see examples).

 Inputs represent your public endpoints.
 These are the unique URLs for instance,